Half Moon Street, London: In popular culture

 Half Moon Street is the setting for the first act of Oscar Wilde's play The Importance of Being Earnest and serves as the character Algernon's home.

+In W. Somerset Maugham's "Cakes and Ale", the narrator, Ashenden, lives in Half Moon Street.

 Sax Rohmer made repeated use of the street in his work.
 In other early-20th century fiction, Sapper's hero Bulldog Drummond lived in the street.

-The street is the London address of the fictional detective Paul Temple and his wife Steve and also frequently appears in the Georgian and Regency novels of Georgette Heyer.
+The street is the London address of the fictional detective Paul Temple and his wife Louise "Steve" Temple and also frequently appears in the Georgian and Regency novels of Georgette Heyer.

 In the 1986 film thriller Half Moon Street, the main character lives in a flat on the street.

 61 Half Moon Street is the address of Belinda Blumenthal of Rocky Flintstone's Belinda Blinked series, as mentioned by Cian O'Mahony in 'Footnotes: Understanding The "Timeline"' in Season 6 of the My Dad Wrote a Porno podcast.

 In the Aubrey-Maturin novel series by Patrick O'Brian, the fictional physician and spy Stephen Maturin lived on Half Moon Street with his wife Diana Villiers at the start of The Ionian Mission.

+In the A. J. Raffles story A Trap to Catch a Cracksman by E. W. Hornung, the prizefighter Barney Maguire’s residence is on Half Moon Street, where much of the story takes place.